 Focuses on the strategic role of human resources (HR) planning and development.
 Addresses the creation of value through the HR function.
 Includes topics on linking HR and strategic planning; the transformational impact of information technology, process engineering, and outsourcing on the employment relationship; and an HR perspective on building a high-performance organization.
 Course has a special emphasis on high-technology organizations.

 Studies the behavior of individuals, groups, and organizations in the context of cooperative and competitive situations.
 Examines the theory and processes of negotiation so the student can negotiate successfully in a variety of settings.
 Designed to be relevant to the broad spectrum of negotiation problems faced by managers and professionals.
 Considers that while a manager needs analytical skills to discover optimal solutions to problems, a broad array of negotiation skills is needed to get these solutions accepted and implemented.
 Gives students the opportunity to develop these skills experientially and to understand negotiation in useful analytical frameworks.
+This course is required for the Leading Innovative Organizations concentration.

 This course looks as the practice of business innovation and entrepreneurship with an emphasis on how entrepreneurs recognize opportunities, communicate ideas, innovate, develop products, and build organizations.
-This course provides students with the skills, tools, and mindsets to enable them to discover other people’s problems upon which entrepreneurial ventures may be built and to use their own creativity to generate solutions to these problems.
+This course provides students with the skills, tools, and mindsets to enable them to discover other people's problems upon which entrepreneurial ventures may be built and to use their own creativity to generate solutions to these problems.
 The techniques and skills apply to both startups and established ventures.
 This course is an introductory course intended to provide a foundation regarding the role of entrepreneurship and entrepreneurs in society and economy.
-As such, this class will explore what entrepreneurship means from several angles including how a person can be entrepreneurial in his or her own life—right now.
+As such, this class will explore what entrepreneurship means from several angles including how a person can be entrepreneurial in his or her own life-right now.
 This is an energized course about discovering entrepreneurship in and out of the firm.
+This course is required for the Leading Innovative Organizations concentration.

 Presents the product manager or marketer as a generalist with responsibility for the multifunctional, multidisciplinary approach required to develop, launch, and manage successful products by combining elements of product development, product launch planning, and product management.
 Includes in-depth treatments of product life cycle analysis, buyer utility, competitive set, customer and market analysis, pricing, and the product launch process.
 Appropriate for those interested in high-technology and/or consumer product markets.
+This course is required for the Marketing concentration.

 The success of a marketing campaign or overall strategy ultimately depends on how a company's end customers perceive, accept and adopt a products value proposition/positioning/resulting messaging.
 Especially in high technology markets, where new purchases are capital investments measured by impact to the business and return on investment, a product's value proposition has to be extremely clear, tangible and differentiated in order to achieve vendor preference, as well as maintain desired pricing and margin levels.
 This two-credit-hour course focuses on proven, effective strategies for understanding customer requirements and translating them into clear, digestible, and differentiated messaging statements.
 We will provide strategies and examples to achieve strong competitive positioning, as well as how and when to (re-)define an entire market vs. just differentially position your products.
 Specific topics will include best practices for positioning and messaging creation, competitive landscape modeling and developing differentiation, translating customer requirements into effective positioning/ messaging, and wholesale market (re-definition).
 Additional focus will include an overview of core media assets to effectively drive adoption of positioning/messaging in today's increasingly Web 2.0 world.